Luka Gavran

-Luka Robert Gavran (born May 5, 2000) is a Canadian professional soccer player who plays as an goalkeeper for Toronto FC II in MLS Next Pro.
+Luka Robert Gavran (born May 9, 2000) is a Canadian professional soccer player who plays as a goalkeeper for Toronto FC in Major League Soccer.

 Early life

 Born in Hamilton, Ontario, Gavran started playing youth soccer at age six with Hamilton Croatia SC, initially playing as a striker, switching to goalkeeper when he was 13.
+He also spent some time in the Dinamo Zagreb youth development system.
 Afterwards, he joined GPS Academy.
 With GPS he won a Vase Cup title in Northern Ireland in 2017 and was the Ontario Academy Soccer League Goalie of the Year.
-He also spent some time in the Dinamo Zagreb youth development system.

 College career

 In 2018, he received a scholarship to St. John's University to play for the men's soccer team.
 He redshirted his first year in 2018.
 He made his debut on August 30, 2019 against the Appalachian State Mountaineers.
 After splitting time in net during his first two seasons, he became the full-time starter during his junior year in 2021, leading the country in shutouts and save percentage.
 In September 2021, he earned back-to-back Big East Goalkeeper of the Week honours.
 In 2021, he was named Big East Goalkeeper of the Year, a College Soccer News Second Team All-American, and a United Soccer Coaches Third-team All-American.